williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Primary Authentication with Trusted Application

-Authenticates a user via a [trusted application](#trusted-application) that overrides request context.
+Authenticates a user via a [trusted application](#trusted-application) or proxy that overrides [request context](#request-context).

-> Overriding request context is a highly privileged operation limited to trusted web applications and requires making authentication requests with a valid *admin API token*.
+> Specifying your own `deviceToken` is a highly privileged operation limited to trusted web applications and requires making authentication requests with a valid *admin API token*.

+> The IP address of your HTTP request must be whitelisted as a gateway IP address to forward the user agent's original IP address with the `X-Forwarded-For` HTTP header

 ##### Request Example
 {:.api .api-request .api-request-example}